Last Updated on March 21, 2021 by Julia Wilson

 Apricot, cherry, peach pits, apple seeds*

-All of the above contain cyanogenic glycosides which interfere with the ability of the blood to release oxygen into the tissues, so the cat effectively suffocates while the blood is full of oxygen.
+The fruit is safe to eat but not the seeds which contain cyanogenic glycosides that interfere with the ability of the blood to release oxygen into the tissues.
+The cat effectively suffocates while the blood is full of oxygen.

 See chocolate, coffee, and tea.

 Most cats don’t like the smell of citrus and will avoid eating it.
 Citrus plants contain the essential oil extracts limonene and linalool and psoralens.

 Symptoms are mild and self-limiting and include gastrointestinal upset.

 Cooked bones can lodge in the cat’s mouth, break teeth, splinter anywhere along the gastrointestinal tract, causing trauma as well as cause a GI obstruction.